Planar boundaries and parabolic subgroups: Proper group actions on surfaces

 \section{Proper group actions on surfaces}

 The action of a relatively hyperbolic group on its Bowditch boundary is a topological action.
-In many ways, the theory of topological surfaces is essentially equivalent to the theory of smooth surfaces (see \cite{Epstein66,Hatcher_TorusTrick}).
-In particular, a topological surface does not admit ``wild'' proper actions by homeomorphisms.
-We did not find a detailed proof of this well-known result in the literature, though the ingredients are classical and will not be surprising to experts.
-We sketch a proof here for the sake of completeness.
-A recent result of \Haissinsky--Lecuire then implies that any such group acting properly---but not necessarily faithfully---on the plane is linear (see below for details).
+It is well known that the theory of topological surfaces is essentially equivalent to the theory of smooth surfaces.
+In particular, a folk theorem states that a topological surface does not admit ``wild'' proper actions by homeomorphisms.
+We sketch a proof of this result below for the sake of completeness.

-\begin{prop} Let $G$ be a finite group acting faithfully by orientation-preserving homeomorphisms on $D^2$.
-Then $G$ is cyclic and topologically conjugate to a group of rotations about the origin. \end{prop}

-\begin{proof} The induced action of $G$ on the boundary circle $S^1$ is faithful, since every finite-order homeomorphism of the disc $D^2$ that restricts to the identity on $\boundary D^2$ equals the identity on $D^2$ \cite[Prop.~3.2]{ConstantinKolev_KerekjartoThm}.
-Furthermore, the action on $S^1$ is free, since any nontrivial orientation-preserving homeomorphism of the circle with a fixed point has infinite order.
-Thus the quotient $S^1 \to S^1/G$ is a covering space projection, and $G$ is finite cyclic.
-The result now follows from a classical theorem of Ker\'{e}\-kj\'{a}r\-t\'{o}, Brouwer, and Eilenberg, stating that every periodic orientation-preserving homeomorphism of the disc is topologically conjugate to a rotation (see \cite{ConstantinKolev_KerekjartoThm}). \end{proof}

-\begin{thm} Suppose a group $G$ acts properly by orientation-preserving homeomorphisms on a connected, orientable surface $X$.
-Then $X$ admits a complete metric of constant curvature modeled on either $S^2$, $\E^2$, or $\Hyp^2$ such that $G$ acts by isometries. \end{thm}
+\begin{thm} Suppose a group $G$ acts properly by homeomorphisms on a connected surface $X$.
+Then $X$ admits a complete metric of constant curvature modeled on either $S^2$, $\E^2$, or $\Hyp^2$ such that the action is isometric. \end{thm}

 By convention, all surfaces here are second countable and Hausdorff.
+An action is \emph{proper} if each compact set meets only finitely many of its translates.